 Philadelphia has a well-established reputation for grit.
 It worked out well that I spent the ages of 20 to 21 there being flat broke.
-I had no phone but the pay phone on the corner, no tv, no bed, just a roll mat and a couple of chairs found on the street.
-My roommate, appropriately nicknamed Crumb, and I, used to ration out food at near famine levels—granted, part of this had to do with my anti-everything attitude and some left over punk rock ethos from my early teens; I could have always just gone back and lived with my mom if I wanted.
+I had no phone but the payphone on the corner, no tv, no bed, just a roll mat and a couple of chairs found on the street.
+My roommate, appropriately nicknamed Crumb—and I, used to ration out food at near-famine levels; granted, part of this had to do with my anti-everything attitude and some leftover punk rock ethos from my early teens.
+I could have always just gone back and lived with my mom if I wanted.
 Also, the beer, tobacco and other recreational supply money always seemed to materialize so don’t ask me where the hell my priorities were.
 These were different times.
 Everybody was talking about revolution, our boys were being shipped off to a senseless war, people were finding new ways to live and love… wait, no that was the sixties.
-Shit, yeah, I really didn’t need to be living this way.
+I really didn’t need to be living this way.

 To invoke the vibe of a frugal-zen philosopher, pair with a dark cup of tea such as Earl Grey and a hand-rolled cigarette from decent tobacco like Bali-Shag.

-*As you play the record above, try this Jamie Oliver recipe for a slight upgrade involving asparagus.
+As you play the record above, try this recipe for a slight upgrade involving asparagus.
 You can also feel free to skip the asparagus and just thinly slice some toast for dipping.
-Make sure to have plenty of salt and pepper on hand.
 If you don’t have egg cups you can use regular cups or ramekins filled with rice to hold the egg upright.
 You can also just tear off a section of the egg carton and place them in there.

 - 1 bunch of asparagus